MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 ### Availability

-The combination of pods in AKS and load balancing of ingress traffic provides high availability even if there is pod failure.
+The combination of pods in AKS and load balancing of ingress traffic provides high availability even if there's pod failure.

-The CDN (Front Door) is global service and supports origins deployed accross multiple regions (AKS in another regions).
-In addition, caching all responses on the CDN level can provide a small availability benefit when the origin is not responding.
-However, it's important to note that caching should not be considered a complete availability solution.
+The CDN (Front Door) is global service and supports origins deployed across multiple regions (AKS in another regions).
+In addition, caching all responses on the CDN level can provide a small availability benefit when the origin isn't responding.
+However, it's important to note that caching shouldn't be considered a complete availability solution.

 The NetApp Files storage can be replicated between paired regions.
 For more information, see [cross-region replication with Azure NetApp Files](/azure/azure-netapp-files/cross-region-replication-requirements-considerations).